egrosdou01/blog.grosdouli.dev/blog/2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md

 In today's blog, we demonstrated a simple yet powerful and extensible way of using Sveltos as our main brain for the application and add-on deployments across a fleet of clusters.
 Using a labelling approach and expanding to complex deployments becomes easy using features like Sveltos templating and Event Framework, which we will cover in Parts 2 and 3.

-In the next two blog posts, we will work on how Sveltos integrates with an existing Flux deployment and how we can extend Flux capabilities using Sveltos out-of-the-box advanced features.
+In the next two blog posts, we will work on how Sveltos integrates with an existing Flux deployment and how we can extend Flux capabilities using Sveltos out of the box advanced features.
 Stay tuned.

 ## Resources